Flight 1 (Mad Men): Plot

-The episode opens on February 28, 1962, with a party hosted by Paul Kinsey in his apartment in New Jersey.
+The episode opens on February 28, 1962, with a party hosted by Paul Kinsey in his New Jersey apartment.
 Other Sterling Cooper employees and their significant others are in attendance, though many are uncomfortable with the Beatnik and multiracial locale.
-Paul introduces Joan to his new girlfriend, Sheila, who is Black.
+Paul introduces Joan to his new girlfriend, Sheila, who is black.
 When the women are alone, Joan makes condescending comments to Sheila and muses, "The last thing I would have taken Paul for was open-minded."
-During the party, Peggy makes out with a gentleman she just met, but later rejects him and goes home alone.
+During the party, Peggy makes out with a man she has just met, but rejects him and goes home alone.

-The following morning, Don Draper and Roger Sterling come into the office to see all their employees huddled around a radio broadcasting news of the crash of an American Airlines plane in Jamaica Bay.
-Don orders everyone back to work and requests they pull all advertisements for the agency's client, Mohawk Airlines, to prevent a Mohawk ad next to a picture of the plane crash in the newspaper.
-Several of the employees make insensitive jokes about the crash.
+The following morning, Don Draper and Roger Sterling come into the office to see all the employees huddled around a radio broadcasting news of the crash of an American Airlines plane in Jamaica Bay.
+Don orders everyone back to work and has them pull all newspaper advertisements for the agency's client, Mohawk Airlines, to prevent a Mohawk ad from appearing next to an item about the plane crash.
+Several of the employees, including Pete, make insensitive jokes about the disaster.

 Pete receives a call from his brother, Bud, with news that their father was on the plane that went down.
 In shock, Pete awkwardly approaches Don for advice.
-Don advises Pete to go home and says "there's life and there's work".
-Later, Pete meets with his family to discuss their father's death; it is a stiff and stilted gathering.
-Bud tells Pete their father was broke upon his death after spending most of his money on "oysters, travel and club memberships."
+Don advises Pete to go home to his family, saying "there's life and there's work."
+At a family gathering later in the day, Bud tells Pete their father was broke, having spent most of the family money on high living.
 The sons do not tell this to their mother.

 The Drapers have their neighbors Carlton and Francine over to play cards.
-During the game, Betty mentions how their son, Bobby, traced a drawing at school, but pretended he drew it himself.
+During the game, Betty mentions that their son Bobby traced a drawing at school, but pretended he drew it himself.
 Don defends him, pointing out that his whole art department traces, but Betty dislikes Bobby's dishonesty.
 When Carlton and Francine leave, Betty and Don end up in an argument over Carlton's previous affair.
 Don believes Carlton is unhappy, but Betty states that he should be grateful to still be with Francine.